Madison-Davis/Courses-CS2620-DistributedSystems-Final/README.md

 -------------------------------------------
 ## Code Cleanliness

-To ensure code cleanliness, we adhered to the code structure as articulated in an earlier section.
-We also did the following:
+To ensure code cleanliness, we adhered to the following:
-1.
+1. Simplified and hierarchical code structure, as seen from the earlier section
+2. Each file function header has multi-line comments describing its purpose
+3. All files generally follow this flow: imports/installs, variables, helper functions, class definitions, and main function.
+This flow is enforced by putting comments for each section.